pongib/365DaysOfLearning/README.md

 * Create palindrome function.

 **Thoughts**: It make me quite complex for me for create a palindrome but it very fun way to imagine and use my knowledge.

+## Day 79: Mar 19, 2020

+**TIL**: Learn generator in python.
+* It kind of pause and resume concept and not require to run entire list.
+* Useful when use with list and need high memory that normal loop can't do.

+**Thoughts**: I compare myself with solution and found that I think way to much and didn't look at big picture.